chasdev/config-files/Mac_setup_for_development.md

 $ ln -s $HOME/devtools/config-files config-files
 ```

 My vim configuration generally follows the advice found here: [Vim:revisted](http://mislav.uniqpath.com/2011/12/vim-revisited/).
 Previously I used [janus](https://github.com/carlhuda/janus) which is a very nice (and simple) installation.
-However, I've found it includes more than I want so have moved to storing a .vimrc in my config-files repository.
-(The .vimrc.before and .vimrc.after files used for a janus distribution are retained for now, but they are not used in this non-janus configuration.
-Conversely, if you intend to use janus and want to use my config-files, you should symlink the .vimrc.before and .vimrc.after files and NOT the .vimrc file as shown above.)
+However, I've found it includes more than I want so have moved to using a simpler pathogen-based solution.

 First, install pathogen which will allow other plugins to be installed simply by cloning them